Hexadual/CNIT48101/docs/source/lab5PT2.rst

 This is the documentation for the CNIT 48101 Lab 5 "Docker Compose" part 2 "WordPress exercise" Created by Jacob Bauer & Nick Kuenning

-Section 1 (Creating Docker compose File)
+Section 1 (Creating Docker Compose File)
 ####################################
 For this section we were given a docker compose file from `The Wordpress Github page <https://github.com/docker/awesome-compose/blob/master/official-documentation-samples/wordpress/README.md>`_ This quockstart guide was used to create a wordpress site with a MySQL database.